JoaoVCMiranda/quisp-wiki/User-Guide-Linux.md

             └── doc/
 ```

-### Building OmNET++
+### Building OMNeT++

-Building information is available in the `doc/InstallGuide.pdf` file of their
+Building information is available in the `doc/InstallGuide.pdf` file of their source release.
-source release.
 Here is a quick version of it on linux.

 Compiling OMNeT++ takes time.
 Be patient.